Elon, North Carolina

 1) The only thing you have to do to be saved is to believe

 This myth teaches that repentance has nothing to do with salvation, which is strange because it is tied to the Great Commission in Luke 24.
 Repentance is said to be a condition of salvation in many passages.
-Repentance is said to be “UNTO LIFE” and “FOR the forgiveness of sins.”
+Repentance is said to be “UNTO LIFE” (Acts 11:18) and “FOR the forgiveness of sins” (Acts 2:38; 3:19).
 Jesus said that if you do not repent, you will PERISH (Luke 13:3).

 2) Repentance is synonymous with faith

-That verse doe not just say to “believe the gospel.”
+Mark 1:15 does NOT just say to “believe the gospel.”
 It says to “repent AND believe the gospel.”
 There would be no need to repent and believe the gospel if to repent means to believe the gospel.
-It would make it pointless for Paul to testify “both to the Jews, and also to the Greeks, repentance toward God, AND faith toward our Lord Jesus Christ” (Acts 20:21 ESV) if they are the exact same concepts.
+It would make it pointless for Paul to testify “both to the Jews, and also to the Greeks, repentance toward God, AND faith toward our Lord Jesus Christ” (Acts 20:21 ESV), if they are the exact same concepts.

-The two are related concepts but are not entirely synonymous.
+The two are related concepts.
+Some say that repentance is part of faith but the two are not entirely synonymous.
 It is possible to repent but not believe.
 It is also possible to believe but not repent.
 That is why we have to command to repent AND believe, not just a command to repent and not just a command to believe.
+The order is always the same: “repent and believe,” not “believe and repent.”

 3) Repentance just means a change of mind